 A blunt knife will cut you faster than a sharp one (though be warned that if you cut yourself with a sharp knife you’ll do more damage).
 And a sharp knife is faster to work with, delivers those thin slices of apple for a tart, or onion for French Onion soup and the thinnest slices of potato for a dauphinoise or game chips (a much healthier alternative to a bag of chips).

 We found our answer at least though you may already have a favourite.
 It’s called the Any Sharp knife sharpener – it’s about 3 inches wide and three deep so it has a small footprint.
 Its blades are set at a 20 degree angle so you have to sharpen the knife in the correct position.
 And the best thing about it?
 There is a safety guard that you pull down over the blade which doubles up as a lever for a suction cup at the bottom of the sharpener.
 You can ‘stick’ the knife sharpener onto a fridge or cupboard door – high enough up so that it is free of little hands – but low enough so that you can sharpen a knife while it’s still attached to the surface.
 No fiddling about in drawers anymore.
 Sharpen your knives before you use them rather than once a week or once a year.

 Be careful: when you sharpen your knifes you need to anchor them in a knife drawer or knife block or put them safely on a magnetic wall rack away from children and animals.
 Your knifes will be much sharper so you can’t leave them lying about in the drawer!

 Where to buy the knife sharpener?

-The only place we’ve seen it at a good price is Amazon (though take into account postage and sterling) and at the time of writing at the Ballymaloe Shop.
+The only place we’ve seen it at a good price is Amazon (though take into account postage and sterling and as you’ll see below, there are lots of them so pick the cheapest unless you want a different colour than blue) and at the time of writing they are on sale at the Ballymaloe Shop.
 You should be able to find it in decent cookware shops.